Our teaching team

 Dr Brian Dixon

-Lorenz is the subject leader for the MDes Design Innovation and Service Design module.
-He teaches across InDI and the Product Design department.
+Lorenz is the subject leader for the MDes Design Innovation and Service Design module, and he teaches across the Product Design programmes.
 His research explores the interdisciplinary and dynamic space between design, organisation and management studies.

 A graduate of The Glasgow School of Art’s Product Design programme, Iain has worked across a spread of design activity, ranging from brand direction, communication strategy and visualisation to product, service and experience design.